Ask Aaron Q/A: How do I prevent bleeding on the lower neck?

 Aaron”

-Do you have any burning questions you would like ask our wet shaving expert Aaron Wolfenbarger?
+Do you have any burning questions you would like to ask our wet shaving expert Aaron Wolfenbarger?

 CLICK HERE TO ASK AARON YOUR QUESTION